Converting 17,500 mph to Mach: Understanding Speed and its Measurement

 Understanding Speed and its Units

 Before we dive into the conversion, let's establish a firm understanding of speed and its various units.
-Speed is a scalar quantity, meaning it describes only the magnitude of how fast something is moving, not its direction.
+But speed is a scalar quantity, meaning it describes only the magnitude of how fast something is moving, not its direction.
 Velocity, on the other hand, is a vector quantity, encompassing both speed and direction.

 We commonly express speed in miles per hour (mph), kilometers per hour (km/h), meters per second (m/s), and feet per second (fps).
 Each unit represents the distance traveled per unit of time.
-However, for extremely high speeds, especially those exceeding the speed of sound, using Mach becomes more meaningful and practical.
+That said, for extremely high speeds, especially those exceeding the speed of sound, using Mach becomes more meaningful and practical.

 What is Mach?